jeaye/q3/README.md

 ```
 **NOTE:** Ensure that you have Freetype2 installed.
 **NOTE:** I don't have access to a Windows machine at the moment, so I'm not sure yet what will go into building
 this under something like MinGW.
-If you're interested in looking into it, please feel free to send me a pull
-request!
+This should be coming with r0.3, as per #26.

 ### Who're you?